arcan9/project-sprite/README.md

 # project-sprite

-simple webpage of a sprite character to using basics of vanilla HTML/CSS/Javascript
+simple webpage of a sprite character using basics of vanilla HTML/CSS/Javascript